Welcome to How to Be a Redhead Welcome to How to Be a Redhead Welcome to How to Be a Redhead Welcome to How to Be a Redhead

 giphy-8

 7. Redheads bruise more easily.
 Scientists have found no evidence that this is true either.
 It’s possible that bruises just appear more vibrantly on redheads due to our pale skin.
-Or, it’s possible that I’m just a little clumsier than the average person!
+Or, I may be just a little clumsier than the average person!

 READ: 10 (other) myths about redheads